resteybar/avedac-mbarivision/README.md

 If you don't have an example video clip, there is one in the Docker image at /examples/MBARItest.mp4.
 This is a small video clip taken with a Remotely Operated Vehicle (ROV) transecting across the seafloor.

+Ensure the host is allowing X forwarding
+> xhost + 127.0.0.1

+in XQuarts click allow connections from network clients

 * Run docker in the background in a "detached" mode (-d).
 Expose port 22 on the host machine (-P)
-> CID=$(docker run -d -v /Users/dcline/Downloads/:/tmp/Downloads/ -P avedac-mbarivision)
+> CID=$(docker run -d -P avedac-mbarivision)

 * Get the port number
 > echo $(docker port $CID 22 | cut -d ':' -f 2)